magepal/magento2-google-tag-manager/README.md

 Learn more about [customizing Google Tag Manger](https://www.magepal.com/help/docs/google-tag-manager-for-magento/#api).

 ### Google Analytics Enhanced E-commerce
 Want to track more?
-Upgrade to our new [Enhanced E-commerce for Google Tag Manager v1.2.0](https://www.magepal.com/enhanced-ecommerce-for-google-tag-manager.html?utm_source=Enhanced%20Ecommerce%20for%20Google%20Tag%20Manager&utm_medium=github) to take full advantage of Google Analytics most powerful e-commerce features.
+Upgrade to our new [Enhanced E-commerce for Google Tag Manager](https://www.magepal.com/enhanced-ecommerce-for-google-tag-manager.html?utm_source=Enhanced%20Ecommerce%20for%20Google%20Tag%20Manager&utm_medium=github) to take full advantage of Google Analytics most powerful e-commerce features.
 Gain valuable insight and increase your conversion rate by leveraging Google Enhanced Ecommerce to better understand your user actions and behaviors.

 Learn more about our [Google Enhanced Ecommerce](https://www.magepal.com/enhanced-ecommerce-for-google-tag-manager.html?utm_source=Enhanced%20Ecommerce%20for%20Google%20Tag%20Manager&utm_medium=github) extension today.
 A small increase in your store’s conversion rate can make a giant impact on your revenue.